 agreement with Oracle.
 The most comprehensive partnership is achieved

-marketing activities and participation in the Oracle Collaborative Vendor Support
+activities and participation in the Oracle Collaborative Vendor Support

 Program (OCVS).
-An IHV can also establish a collaborative
+An IHV can also establish a collaborative support

-/ Oracle VM Hardware Certification Program, but who are not
+and Virtualization Server Hardware Certification Program, but who

 or Oracle VM Sales Representative.